-- 1. Fulfill the general university requirements for admission to a graduate program; - 2.
-Have a grade point average of 2.75 or greater (on a 4.00 scale) for the final 60 semester credit hours of undergraduate and/or graduate courses; - 3.
+- 1. Applicants interested in applying to the MSLIS must: - 2.
+Fulfill the general university requirements for admission to a graduate program. - 3.
+Have a grade point average of 2.75 or greater (on a 4.00 scale) for the final 60 semester credit hours of undergraduate and/or graduate courses.

 Complete departmental admission requirements, including providing a writing sample, a resume, and transcripts.